Top Market News: What Happened In Investing Today

 Two down days in a row for the tech sector and the broad equity asset class it leads had created some hubbub and questions about where the market is headed, but that narrative is taking a breather today with stocks looking to close slightly up today.
 Here are the quick squibs.
 Autonomous driving appears to be a main talking point in today's news.

-Tim Cook confirms Apple developing autonomous vehicle tech: This had been rumored for so long and at such intensity that I had not realized Apple (AAPL) had never confirmed its foray into autonomous vehicles.
+Tim Cook confirms Apple developing autonomous vehicle tech: This had been rumored for so long and at such intensity that I had not realized Apple (NASDAQ:AAPL) had never confirmed its foray into autonomous vehicles.
 Well, today, the open secret became an open announcement.
 We get a good sense from this background paragraph in the Bloomberg report the scale of Apple's ambitions.

 Apple had initially been seeking to build its own car, before recalibrating those ambitions last year to prioritize the underlying technology for autonomous driving, Bloomberg News reported.
 The iPhone maker had hired more than 1,000 engineers to work on Project Titan, as the car team is known internally, after it started in 2014.

 A senior software engineer makes $150,000 a year at Apple, according to Glassdoor, which with a 33% benefits increase, means annual expenses of $200 million.
-For some non-comprehensive context, Ford announced a $1 billion investment in driverless AI company Argo (F).
-Obviously the engineers aren't the whole outlay for Apple.
+For some non-comprehensive context, Ford (NYSE:F) announced a $1 billion investment in driverless AI company Argo.
+Obviously, the engineers aren't the whole outlay for Apple.
 Meanwhile, in the automotive sector:

 Self-driving Bolt fleet multiplies: Alright, GM (GM)!
 Test driving for a fleet of around 180 cars is expected across the country.
 Pretty hard to believe this is all happening.